-The landscape is dizzving.
+The landscape is dizzying.

 Your job, as a school administrator, isn't necessarily to know every hill and valley of that landscape.
-But you must stay abreast of new avenues, as they arise, and make sure they're not infiltrating your school community with biased and bigoted messages.
-It might be the racist and misogynistic impact of "gangsta rap" at one school, and the antigay messages heard in so-called "murder The Anti-Defamation League offers resources around school-based Internet issues. adl.org/cyberbullying
+But you must stay abreast of new avenues, as they arise, and make sure they're school-from the music teacher who visits twice a week to the newest should understand the justice at your school.